 You can also get a feel for Tofino’s foodie scene by taking a tour of the excellent eateries in the area.
 From oyster bars to a charcuterie counter, your tastebuds will thank you.

 Sample Vancouver Island Itineraries

-Like a United States West Coast trip, there are many things you can put on list for your road trip on Vancouver Island.
-Just to make things easier, we’ve included two sample Vancouver Island itineraries to help you plan the ultimate Vancouver Island road trip.
+Like a United States West Coast trip, there are many things you can put on the list for your road trip on Vancouver Island.
+To make things easier, I’ve included two sample Vancouver Island itineraries to help you plan the ultimate Vancouver Island road trip.

 3 Day Vancouver Island Itinerary